Nico Hoerner Player Props: Cubs vs. Angels

 - Hoerner leads Chicago in slugging percentage (.393) thanks to 14 extra-base hits.

-- Among qualified hitters in baseball, he ranks 33rd in batting average, 64th in on-base percentage, and 112th in slugging.
+- Among the qualified hitters in baseball, he ranks 27th in batting average, 63rd in on-base percentage, and 116th in slugging.

-- In 15 games this season (29.4%), Hoerner has picked up an RBI, and in six of those games (11.8%) he had more than one.
+- Hoerner has driven in a run in 15 games this year (28.8%), including six games with more than one RBI (11.5%).
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 23 of 51 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.